Frequently Asked Question

 OrthoKeratology (also known as OrthoK and Corneal Refractive Therapy – CRT) has a 50 year history of correcting myopia in children.
 In the early days of contact lenses, doctors noticed that their patients wearing hard contact lenses would report less blurry eyesight and seeing better at distance after removing the contacts than they did before they put them in.
 They also noticed that the vision for some patients in these hard lenses changed less than people in wearing just glasses.
 They discovered the reason for this was that the lenses that had these effects fit flatter on the curvature of the eye than standard contact lenses, exerting a gentle pushing effect which temporarily reduced the amount of nearsightedness for the wearers.
 The practice of prescribing these “flatter” lenses went on for many years, until a company filed a special design and healthier contact lens plastic for approval by the FDA.
 The FDA approved accelerated OrthoK in the late 1990s for children of all ages.
 The procedure involves the child putting Orthokeratology lenses in their eyes before bed – when the eyes are closed they don’t feel the lenses; while they sleep they undergo gentle corneal reshaping which results in corneal refractive therapy.
 Upon awakening when they remove the lenses, they see perfectly clear all day until bedtime, when they need to reinsert the lenses.
 There is no age restriction for the use of Orthokeratology.

-The Doctors at the Institute for Control of Eye Myopia in Children have many years of combined experience treating children and adolescents with Orthokeratology, Paragon CRT, Vision Shaping Treatment and other OrthoK technologies.
+The Doctors at The Myopia Institute have many years of combined experience treating children and adolescents with Orthokeratology, Paragon CRT, Vision Shaping Treatment and other OrthoK technologies.

 Corneal reshaping therapy options such as OrthoK, cornea refractive therapy including Paragon CRT (vision shaping treatment) are particularly helpful when seeking to improve eyesight in children with nearsightedness and astigmatism, and reduce change in vision, specifically myopia in children and may in some cases reduce the risk of children with myopia advancing to high myopia.
 If you are interested in managing your vision or the vision of a loved one with nearsightedness and concerned about vision changes, please contact an Eye Myopia doctor near you or read through our website to learn about other options that may help improving your child’s eyesight.